This country-specific Q&A provides an overview of Employment and Labour laws and regulations applicable in Romania.

-As an exception, disabled persons dismissed for reasons not imputable to them, benefit from a notice period of at least 30 working days.
+As an exception from the above, disabled persons dismissed by their employer for reasons not related to them benefit from a minimum notice term of 30 business days.

 Is it possible to pay monies out to a worker to end the employment relationship instead of giving notice?